guillermolam/DeepJudgeStreamingJsonBenchmark/ARHICTECTURE.md

 ![Bandit](https://github.com/USER/REPO/actions/workflows/bandit.yml/badge.svg)
 ![CI](https://github.com/USER/REPO/actions/workflows/ci.yml/badge.svg)

-This document explains how the repository organises code for discovering the best serialization algorithm via pseudo‑benchmarking with adversarial conditions.
+This document outlines how the project organises its code to benchmark a variety of JSON serialization algorithms.
+The benchmarks are deliberately adversarial: data is streamed in small chunks over simulated network protocols to expose weaknesses in each implementation.

 ## Approach

-The project implements multiple streaming JSON parsers under `src/serializers`.
-Each parser follows a common interface so that the benchmark runner can load them dynamically.
-The benchmark harness generates datasets of increasing size, transmits those chunks through simulated network layers and records detailed metrics.
-Results are ranked to determine which algorithm performs best.
+The repository contains multiple parsers under `src/serializers`.
+Each parser shares a common interface so that the benchmark runner can load them dynamically. `main.py` orchestrates the entire benchmark process:

-### Pseudo‑Benchmarking

-1. **Dataset generation** – `DataGenerator` in `simulation/data_gen.py` produces dictionaries containing only strings or nested objects. `create_streaming_chunks` splits the JSON bytes so that parsers must handle partial input.
-2. **Network simulation** – `simulation/net_sim.py` mimics HTTP, TCP and Telnet by wrapping chunks with protocol overhead and introducing latency.
-This adversarial environment highlights performance differences when data is fragmented or delayed.
-3. **Benchmark execution** – `simulation/benchmark_runner.py` and `main.py` orchestrate runs for every parser, dataset size and protocol.
-CPU usage, memory, throughput and timing data are collected via `MetricsCollector` and `Timer` utilities.
-4. **Parallel runs** – `ParallelBenchmarkRunner` measures theoretical speedup using multiple processes and applies Amdahl’s law to determine efficiency.
-5. **Reporting** – `simulation/report_generator.py` loads the raw CSV/JSON results, ranks algorithms by several categories and outputs summaries showing the top performer for each metric.
+1. Parsers are discovered via `parser_loader.py`.
+2. Synthetic datasets of increasing complexity are produced by `src/simulation/data_gen.py`.
+3. Each dataset is sent through `src/simulation/net_sim.py` which mimics HTTP, TCP and Telnet traffic with artificial delays.
+4. `src/simulation/benchmark_runner.py` measures throughput, CPU time and memory usage for each parser and dataset size.
+Both sequential and parallel runs are supported.
+5. Results are collected, ranked and written to disk. `src/simulation/report_generator.py` summarises the winners for every metric.

-### Metrics and KPIs
+## Metrics and KPIs

-Key metrics stored in `BenchmarkMetrics` include:
+The benchmark collects the following metrics (stored in `BenchmarkMetrics`):

-- `serialize_time_ms` and `deserialize_time_ms`
+- `serialize_time_ms` and `deserialize_time_ms` – time spent encoding or decoding
-- `throughput_mbps`
+- `throughput_mbps` – how many megabytes per second the parser processes
-- `cpu_time_seconds`
+- `cpu_time_seconds` – CPU time consumed during the run
-- `memory_peak_bytes`
+- `memory_peak_bytes` – maximum resident set size
-- `network_latency_ms`
+- `network_latency_ms` – simulated latency added by the network layer
-- Speedup and efficiency numbers
+- Parallel speedup and efficiency when multiple processes are used

-These are the KPIs used to rank algorithms.
-Lower times and memory usage are better, while higher throughput indicates faster processing.
+Lower time and memory values indicate better performance.
+Higher throughput means the parser can process data faster.

-### Simulation Steps
+## Simulation Steps

-1. **Discover parsers** via `ParserDiscovery` or the helper `parser_loader`.
+1. **Discover parsers** with `ParserDiscovery` or the helper `parser_loader`.
-2. **Generate datasets** with `TestDatasetGenerator`.
+2. **Generate datasets** using `TestDatasetGenerator`.
-3. **Simulate protocol** transmission through `NetworkSimulatorFactory`.
+3. **Simulate network conditions** via `NetworkSimulatorFactory` and `simulate_transmission`.
-4. **Run benchmarks** sequentially then in parallel for each parser and dataset.
+4. **Execute benchmarks** sequentially and then in parallel.
-5. **Store metrics** in `BenchmarkResultsManager` and save as CSV and JSON.
+5. **Save metrics** to CSV/JSON with `BenchmarkResultsManager`.
-6. **Analyze results** using `ReportGenerator` which finds the best algorithms per category.
+6. **Analyze results** using `ReportGenerator`.
+The top ranked parser for each KPI is considered the winner.

-The winner for each metric is simply the top‑ranked parser when sorted according to the relevant KPI.
-The detailed report summarises these champions.

 ## File Overview

 ```
-main.py                  – CLI entry point and high level benchmark workflow
+main.py                  – CLI entry point and benchmark workflow
 parser_loader.py         – Discovers parser classes automatically
 src/
   serializers/           – Implementations of serialization algorithms
     anyio/               – Async‑friendly versions
-    raw/                 – Baseline reference implementations
+    raw/                 – Baseline implementations
     solid/               – Optimised variants
-  simulation/            – Benchmarking framework
+  simulation/            – Benchmark framework
     benchmark_runner.py  – Executes benchmarks and collects metrics
-    data_gen.py          – Synthetic dataset generator
+    data_gen.py          – Generates synthetic JSON datasets
-    net_sim.py           – HTTP/TCP/Telnet network simulators
+    net_sim.py           – Simulates TCP/HTTP/Telnet networks
     algo_metadata.py     – Complexity metadata for algorithms
+    report_generator.py  – Generates comparative reports
     utils.py             – Helper utilities and statistics
-    report_generator.py  – Generates analysis reports
 tests/                   – Unit and integration tests
 ```